TomFrost/Semlocks/README.md

 - **semaphore** *string:* A string representing the semaphore to be forcibly released.

+#### getLocks()
+Gets a object mapping of all currently held semaphore names to the number of currently held locks on that semaphore.
+Note that this object is a snapshot only, and will not auto-update as more locks are acquired and released.

 #### getMaxLocks(semaphore)
 Gets the currently set max locks for a given semaphore.
 - **semaphore** *string:* A string representing the semaphore whose max should